vmsmith/CookBook/venison_chili.md

 * 1 lime, juiced

 #### Preparation
-* Dice the onion
+1. Dice the onion
-* Dice the peppers
+2. Dice the peppers
-* Mince the garlic
+3. Mince the garlic
-* Juice the orange
+4. Juice the orange
-* Juice the lime
+5. Juice the lime

 #### Directions
+1. Sauté the onion and pepper in olive oil.
+2. Add the venison and brown it.
+3. Add the garlic, chili powder, cumin, paprika, and pepper.
+4. Sauté for 1 - 2 minutes, then add tomato paste.
+5. Deglaze with Worchestishire sauce, orange juice, and lime juice.
+6. Scrape the bottom of the pot, and add the stock, tomatoes, and beans.
+7. Stir well and bring to a boil, then reduce the heat to low.
+8. Simmer for at least 30 minutes, but up to all day (cover and add stock from time to time if doing a long simmer).